 An Oxford startup recently sold endohedral fullerenes for $167 million per gram.
 According to Designer Carbon Materials – the only company in the world that manufactures this exotic material – it sold 200 micrograms of pure endohedral fullerenes for $33,400.

-When the temperature is around 30 degrees F, one inch of liquid precipitation would fall as 10 inches of snow — assuming the storm is all snow.
+When the temperature is around 30 degrees F (0 degrees C), one inch of liquid precipitation would fall as 10 inches of snow — assuming the rainfall is all snow.